• Skip to main content

 PolyStep Sequencer — Subscription

-Other Players list (10 devices)
+Other Players (10 devices)

-• Dual Arpeggio — Perpetual: Two polyphonic pattern-based arpeggiators.
+• Dual Arpeggio (Perpetual): Two polyphonic pattern-based arpeggiators.
 Turns chords into flowing, multi-layered arpeggios.

 Utilities (9 devices)

-• Mixer 14:2 — Perpetual: A 14-channel submixer with effect sends and EQ.
+• Mixer 14:2 (Perpetual): A 14-channel submixer with effect sends and EQ.
 Handy for grouping multiple instruments inside a Combinator.

-• Line Mixer 6:2 — Perpetual: A simple 6-in / 2-out line mixer.
+• Line Mixer 6:2 (Perpetual): A simple 6-in / 2-out line mixer.
 Ideal when building Combinator patches.

-• Gain Tool — Perpetual: An audio-management utility handling signal level, stereo pan and routing in one device.
+• Gain Tool (Perpetual): An audio-management utility handling signal level, stereo pan and routing in one device.

-• Spider Audio Merger & Splitter — Perpetual: Splits and merges audio signals.
+• Spider Audio Merger & Splitter (Perpetual): Splits and merges audio signals.
 Indispensable deep inside huge Combinator stacks and modular setups.

-Infinite Expansion via Rack Extensions
+Endless Expansion via Rack Extensions

 Summary

-For the producer who thinks “I have no intention of changing my usual DAW, but I just want that Reason sound,” the perpetual Reason Rack 14 (68 devices) is the right answer to obtain Reason’s assets without strain.
-And if you want everything — edgy devices like Objekt, Algoritm and Complex-1, plus the latest content — the subscription with all 93 devices is also an option.
+For the DTM producer who thinks “I’m not going to change my usual DAW, but I do want that Reason sound,” the perpetual Reason Rack 14 (68 devices) is the right answer for getting Reason’s assets without overdoing it.
+And if you want it all — edgy devices like Objekt, Algoritm and Complex-1, plus the latest content — the subscription with all 93 devices is another option.
 Bring Reason’s sound into your tracks.

-Reason subscription 20% off (Official)
+Get Reason — 20% off subscription (Official)

 Primary Sidebar